ClmRmb/SEN12-FLOOD/README.md

 ## SEN12-FLOOD Dataset

-This dataset is composed of optical Sentinel 2 and SAR Sentinel 1 image sequences for the the detection of flooded areas
+This dataset is composed of optical Sentinel 2 and SAR Sentinel 1 image sequences for the the detection of flooded areas.
+It is available on the [IEEE dataport](https://ieee-dataport.org/open-access/sen12-flood-sar-and-multispectral-dataset-flood-detection).

 ### Overview